 For this walkthrough, we’ve separated our workflow into three stages:

-To ensure that our workflow is accessible to any team member tasked with uploading notes from trade shows, we use the Tray Platform to create and host a web form.
-It captures the information we need to update records in our CRM.
-Our form includes two fields:
+To ensure that our workflow is accessible to any team member tasked with uploading notes from trade shows, we created a Google Sheet template with predetermined fields that match the information we typically gather at these events.

-When an end-user submits this form, it alerts our workflow that we have a new list of notes to add and kicks off the additional logic.
+When an end-user initiates our manual trigger, it alerts our workflow that we have a new sheet of leads to add and kicks off the additional logic:

 Our loop helper allows us to parse every record individually to determine its type.